otoby/TextBox/README.md

 # TextBox

-TextBox is a Bootstrap, and jQuery powered textarea.
+TextBox is a jQuery powered textarea.

 ## Motive ##
 It is a simple attempt at broadening textarea capability.